 - Are the roles sociable?
 Do volunteers have meet ups?
 Do you want them to encourage their friends to volunteer too?
 Add this to your profile.

-- Check in with students every few months on their academic workload, so you can encourage them to take a short break rather than feeling like they should leave if they can't support you as much as normal.
+- Check in with students every few months.
+Ask about their academic workload and encourage them to take a short break rather than feeling like they should leave if they can't support you as much as normal.

-- Ask student volunteers for quotes and photos so that you can share their positive experiences with other students through social media.
+- Ask student volunteers for quotes and photos so that you can share their positive experiences with others through social media.

-"We have also benefited in the past from student volunteers assisting our IT Tutor on basic computer courses and they have always been polite and respectful to the older people we work with.
+"We have benefited from student volunteers assisting our IT Tutor on basic computer courses and they have always been polite and respectful to the older people we work with.
 I hope to continue this relationship with UWE into the future.